nwvipersfootball-web/nwvipers-website-2026/_src/content/news/article/2026-youth-kitted-recruitment.md

 Come ready to train with boots and a gum shield.
 We'll have some kit to loan out to get you going.

 ## Club Fees
 Fees for the year are £50.
 This goes to maintenance and equipment to help keep the club running.
-You can speak with the coaches on how feeds get paid.
+You can speak with the coaches on how fees get paid.

 ## Get in Touch
 No experience necessary, so come and see what it's all about.
 [Join us](/contact/).